About Stoolball England

 Stoolball England is the Sport England-recognised governing body of stoolball in England.

-Who can I contact at Stoolball England?
+Who are Stoolball England?

-Our strategy for stoolball in England 2012-2014
+Our strategy for stoolball in England 2017-2019

 We want to see stoolball played to a high standard with a consistent interpretation of the rules, increasing in strength in south-east England and expanding its reach to other regions of the country.